How did the Hawaii wildfires start?

 The town of Lahaina, located in western Maui, was seemingly hit the hardest with more than 270 structures burned.

-The speed at which the fire in Lahaina moved on Tuesday night made it difficult for firefighters to contain the massive blaze.
+On Saturday 12 August, the Federal Emergency Management Agency and the Pacific Disaster Center said that about 2,000 structures had been destroyed or damaged on Maui.

-By Wednesday morning, 36 people had died in the fire and emergency shelters began opening for residents who were displaced from evacuations.
+The speed at which the fire in Lahaina moved on made it difficult for firefighters to contain the massive blaze.

 Join our commenting forum